 I want to end by saying I’m a huge proponent of school and all about figuring out ways to make it a much better system that focuses on teaching students to be empowered to put all their great ideas to work upon graduation.
 Just like all the other things in the world that are broken, we need to work together and make it a priority to fix it together.
 We must be progressive.
 We must be collaborative.

 What’s at stake, you ask?
 Our collective future.
 So it’s up to us all to make change happen.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.